bbrooks/stockfighter-js/README.md

 A simple client-side JS client for [stockfighter.io](https://starfighter.io) ported from [jenius's stockfighter node api wrapper](https://github.com/jenius/stockfighter-node).
 Props to [jenius](https://github.com/jenius/) for the great work on the code and the documentation!

-This project includes a simple node server that will proxy your client-sides AJAX calls and allow you to play the game from your favorite browser console.
+This project includes a simple node server that will proxy your client-side AJAX calls and allow you to play the game from your favorite browser console.

 ### Installation